coto/coto.github.io/_includes/resume/en.md

 - ⚡ **Edge AI**: Leveraging an Electronics Engineering foundation to optimize model inference and latency for high-performance real-time environments.

 **The Impact**: I consistently deliver 40%+ gains in operational ROI by aligning emerging AI research with scalable engineering excellence.

-[Let’s connect](/contact/) if you are looking to scale your AI infrastructure or build a high-performing engineering culture around Generative AI.

 ---